LiquidChurch/wp-guide/ResourcesInProcess.md

 ## Courses
 - [WPMUdev's The Academy](https://premium.wpmudev.org/academy/) - A full set of courses covering development, multisite, javascript, etc. Focused on the developer, not the regular user.

+2. This is something we should do when we have time.
+3. We do use functions.php, but any significant functionality should be placed into its own plugin.
+4. We use TinyMCE Advanced and an HTML Editor Syntax Highlighter.
+5. I've mainly used Relevanssi in the past.
+Its admin UI isn't ideal and the use of this or any other search plugin needs to be carefully configured to work with our existing plugins - especially the messages plugin.
+6. We currently use Bootstrap, though Twig/Timber are interesting and may be worth considering at some juncture.
+7. I am all for visual page builders but strongly suggest that they output standard code/content that is not tied to the specific visual page builder, otherwise one becomes locked into a specific page builder since removing it will cause the site to break.
+8. Alternatively, one can use Cloud9 (free) or DigitalOcean ($5/mo.) to spin up an instance.